 Summary of Outreach

 In 2007 EPA conducted several site visits to coalbed methane basins throughout the country and gathered information on potential treatment technologies for coalbed methane-produced water discharges.
 EPA also conducted widespread outreach with stakeholders, both in the industry and from the communities adjacent to coalbed methane basins.
 EPA conducted more than 30 site visits to locations in six coalbed methane basins and met with over 300 different stakeholders.
 EPA also conducted 13 meetings and teleconferences with over 150 stakeholders.
-In addition to the extensive information collection through site visits and outreach, EPA acknowledged that an informed decision about rulemaking would require even more detailed information.
+In addition to the extensive information collection through site visits and outreach, EPA acknowledged that an informed decision about rulemaking would Start Printed Page 66294require even more detailed information.
 EPA developed an industry questionnaire, solicited public comment twice, and in 2009 obtained OMB approval under the Paperwork Reduction Act, to conduct a mandatory survey directed at operators of coalbed methane projects which consist of a single well or a group of wells operated by the same company.
 The questionnaire collected technical and economic data in a two-part survey, a screener and a detailed survey, on the operations and operators of coalbed methane projects.
 Questionnaire responses arrived in early 2010 and the data was used by EPA to create national estimates of pollutant discharges across the country from the coalbed methane industry and to develop an economic profile of the industry.

 In response to the 2010 preliminary Plan, EPA received 32 comments on coalbed methane extraction.
 Comments from industry sources did not support rulemaking for coalbed methane, suggesting an effluent guideline was not appropriate due to the variability of produced water quality, quantity and available management techniques across the country.
 Additionally, industry stated that the current regulatory framework of site-specific BPJ permits was adequately addressing pollutant discharges from produced water discharges.